Topazoo/Motion-Tracking/README.md

-# Class to Read Optical Mouse Movements
+# Class to Read Concurrent Optical Mouse Movements

 ## Overview:
 The USB_Mouse class allows the the user to read data from a